 Paul turned his world upside down with that message.
 From this we conclude that the message of that fourth angel which lightens the earth with glory (Revelation 18:1-4) will not be a fearmotivated brand of spiritual terrorism.
-Wherever and whoever "Elijah" is, he is not a spiritual Osama bin Laden scaring people into conversion; he is pleading as an "ambassador for Christ, . . . we implore you, be reconciled to God" (2 Corinthians 5:20.
+Wherever and whoever "Elijah" is, he is not scaring people into conversion; he is pleading as an "ambassador for Christ, . . . we implore you, be reconciled to God" (2 Corinthians 5:20.
 What is the message he bears?
 What Christ accomplished on His cross: